MahmoudHegazi/Udacity_Item_Catalog/README.md

 4. Website include a form to edit/update a current record in the database table and correctly processes submitted forms.
 5. Website does include a function to delete a current record.
 6. Do create, delete, and update operations consider authorization status prior to execution
-7. Page implements a third-party (Google Accounts) instead of implementing its own authentication & authorization spec.
+7.   implements a third-party (Google Accounts) instead of implementing its own authentication & authorization spec.
 8.   there is a 'Login' and 'Logout' button/link in the project.
 9.   neatly formatted and compliant with the Python PEP 8 style guide.
 10.  comments present and effectively explain longer code procedures.